kaseyvee/room-homepage/README.md

 # Frontend Mentor - Room homepage solution

 This is a solution to the [Room homepage challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/room-homepage-BtdBY_ENq/hub).
-Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 Check out my other solutions on Frontend Mentor at [@kaseyvee](https://www.frontendmentor.io/profile/kaseyvee) or [frontend-mentor-challenges](https://github.com/kaseyvee/frontend-mentor-challenges).